Vacuum Forming Machines

 All of our machinery is manufactured to your specifications with a comprehensive choice of optional equipment to enhance performance and provide higher levels of automation.
 Geiss have developed many patented technological features, including the adjustable window plate system in two axis – which is now one of the most popular pieces of optional equipment purchased.

-In addition to the wide range of standard machine sizes and draw depths, any size of machine can be made to customer order.
-This bespoke option allows the customer to specify the exact size required instead of having to conform to other manufacturers’ standard size limitations.
+In addition to the wide range of standard machine sizes and draw depths, any size of vacuum forming machine can be made to customer order.
+This bespoke option allows the customer to specify the exact vacuum forming machine required instead of having to conform to other manufacturers’ standard size limitations.

 Geiss have a proven track record of successful twin sheet and pressure forming applications, as well as extensive experience in providing standard sheet and reel fed vacuum forming machinery.
 Customer specific production solutions are offered using the expertise and technical know-how of this innovative company.